Cush (Bible): Traditional identifications

-During the 5th century AD, Syrian writers described the Himyarites of South Arabia as Cushaeans and Ethiopians.
+During the 5th century AD, Aramean and Assyrian Christian writers sometimes described the Himyarites of South Arabia as Cushaeans and Aethiopians.

 The Persian historian al-Tabari (c.
 915) recounts a tradition that the wife of Cush was named Qarnabil, daughter of Batawil, son of Tiras, and that she bore him the "Abyssinians, Sindis and Indians".

 Explorer James Bruce, who visited the Ethiopian Highlands c.
 1770, wrote of "a tradition among the Abyssinians, which they say they have had since time immemorial", that in the days after the Deluge, Cush, the son of Ham, traveled with his family up the Nile until they reached the Atbara plain, then still uninhabited, from where they could see the Ethiopian table-land.
 There they ascended and built Axum, and sometime later returned to the lowland, building Meroë.
 He also states that European scholars of his own day had summarily rejected this account on grounds of their established theory, that Cush must have arrived in Africa via Arabia and the Bab-el-Mandeb, a strait located between Yemen on the Arabian Peninsula, and Djibouti and Eritrea on the Horn of Africa.
 Further, the great obelisk of Axum was said to have been erected by Cush in order to mark his allotted territory, and his son Ityopp'is was said to have been buried there, according to the Book of Aksum, which Bruce asserts was revered throughout Abyssinia equally with the Kebra Nagast.

 Scholars like Johann Michaelis and Rosenmuller have pointed out that the name Cush was applied to tracts of country on both sides of the Red Sea, in the Arabian Peninsula (Yemen) and Northeast Africa.

+Professor Francis Brown suggested that the Cushites referred to both African and Asiatic peoples, with the latter being identified as the Kassites.
+Brown believes that the Cushites in the Book of Genesis, such as Nimrod, were Asiatics based on contextual information.
+The Asiatic theory has been supported by archaeologists such as Juris Zarins.